Cisco (fish)

-The ciscoes (or ciscos) are salmonid fish that differ from other members of the genus in having upper and lower jaws of approximately equal length and high gill raker counts.
+The ciscoes (or ciscos) are salmonid fish that differ from other members of the genus Coregonus in having upper and lower jaws of approximately equal length and high gill raker counts.
 These species have been the focus of much study recently, as researchers have sought to determine the relationships among species that appear to have evolved very recently.
-The term cisco is also specifically used of the North American species Coregonus artedi, also known as lake herring.
+Cisco is also specifically used for the North American species Coregonus artedi, also known as lake herring.